lolli42/TYPO3.CMS-Catharsis/MIGRATION.md

 the calls can be just removed from the extension.

-* Removed t3lib_syntaxhl
-This class was unused in the core for a long time already and is removed without deprecation.
-If you still need it for whatever reasons (really?), please deliver a copy with your extension.

-* Removed t3lib_formmail
-The class is unlikly to be used in the frontend currently.
-The call in the frontend rendering process is removed.
-It is unlikly your code is affected by this patch, if so, you need to find a different solution to send mails at this point.

 * Removed deprecation hint in bootstrap
 If using old 'extCache' setting, deprecation for this is not hinted anymore.
 Such code should be done in reports module and maybe handled by a wizard in